Tyrone House, Dublin

 Tyrone House is a Georgian Palladian style mansion townhouse built for Marcus Beresford, 1st Earl of Tyrone in 1740.
-It was constructed on lands bordering Marlborough Street (formerly Tyrone Street) in what was to become a fashionable part of North Dublin city off Sackville Street.
+It was constructed on lands bordering Marlborough Street in what was to become a fashionable part of North Dublin city off Sackville Street.
 It was one of the first substantial aristocratic houses built on the North side of Dublin city.

-The house was situated overlooking Marlborough Bowling Green and Pleasure Gardens, which was then a fashionable enclave where the wealthy elite could socialize until it fell out of favour following the death of Lord Delvin in a duel in 1761.
+The house was situated overlooking Marlborough Bowling Green, which was then a fashionable enclave where the wealthy elite could socialize until it fell out of favour following the death of Lord Delvin in a duel in 1761.